 First, it helps you know what you have on hand to plan new projects.

-Second, it enables you to keep track of how much you have used of each product so that you can reorder supplies before they run out.
+Second, it enables you to track how much you have used of each product so that you can reorder supplies before they run out.

 Finally, an inventory can provide a valuable record if your supplies are lost.

-To create an inventory, simply make a list of all the art supplies you currently have on hand.
+To create an inventory, list all the art supplies you currently have on hand.
 The inventory can be written on paper or documented in Google Docs.
 Be sure to include the quantity of each item and the brand, type, and size.

 Once you have created your inventory, keep it up to date by adding new items and removing those no longer in use.